 Dear Sweet Woman ~

-People have always told me, "you are so hard on yourself," and I didn't get it.
-Seems like I have long had crazy high expectations of myself, compared myself to others, and felt "less than."
-I couldn't see my own worth, my own divine beauty and love-ability that comes just from being born.
+People always told me, "you are so hard on yourself," and I didn't get it.
+I have parts that have ridiculously high expectations of myself, compare myself to others, and question my self worth.
+Until I learned to truly listen to those parts, it felt impossible to see my own worth, my own divine beauty, and my own love-ability.

-After decades of overwhelm, perfectionism, numbing my feelings with food, and an eating disorder, I was dying inside.
-Over time and with a shit-ton of dedication, I finally started to see what others saw in me, and I began to embrace my self worth.
-I knew it was time to channel my passion into serving others, so In 2013, I became a Certified Health Coach, then later a Certified Professional Recovery Coach and She Recovers Designated Coach.
+After a lifetime of struggling with the effects of trauma, PTSD, ADHD manifested in depression, anxiety, overwhelm, perfectionism, numbing my feelings with food, and an eating disorder, I felt like I was dying inside.
+Years of individual and group therapy helped me to see what others saw in me.
+I learned the practice of radical self-compassion, an ongoing commitment to self-love amidst the messiness of being a highly sensitive human.
+In 2013, I became a Certified Holistic Health Coach, then later a Certified Professional Recovery Coach and She Recovers Designated Coach.

 I know all about being crazy hard on yourself, feeling broken and thinking you SHOULD be doing things differently (AKA better), because this struggle continues to be my biggest life lesson.

 Underneath it all, I was in pain and longing to be heard, but I had no idea how to feel my feelings or self-regulate.
 I was full of self-doubt and insecurity--until I couldn't stand it anymore.
-Then I figured out that instead of trying to outrun my pain, I needed to lean into it to move through it.
+Then I figured out that instead of trying to outrun my pain, I needed to lean into it with loving curiosity and compassion.

 As I practice daily trauma-informed habits that soothe my nervous system, I teach women to do the same.
 We work on healing and recovery by identifying childhood wounds, dialoguing with their inner parts, recognizing trauma responses and limiting beliefs, and learning to hold themselves with radical self love instead of shame.